You are not failing. You are depleted.

 Day centres provide structured activity, social contact and meals for your parent during the day — typically from around 10am to 3pm.
 This gives you several hours of genuine respite, knowing your parent is safe, occupied and looked after.
 Many councils fund day centre attendance following a needs assessment.

 Respite stays — typically one to four weeks in a care home — allow you to rest properly while your parent receives professional care.
+Local Crossroads Care schemes can also provide trained support workers in your home for shorter breaks.
 They also serve a secondary purpose: they give your parent and your family a chance to experience care home life without the pressure of a permanent decision.

 This is not a failure.
 If caring at home has brought you to burnout, it is worth asking honestly whether home care is sustainable — or whether your parent would actually receive better, more consistent care in a professional setting.